-In March 2010, the NHS Constitution was updated to include a new right for patients to start consultant-led treatment within a maximum of 18 weeks of a GP referral.
-In 2012, it became a statutory requirement that at least 92% of patients should have a referral to treatment (RTT) time of less than 18 weeks.
+In March 2010, the NHS Constitution was updated to include a new right for patients to start consultant-led treatment for non-urgent conditions within a maximum of 18 weeks of a GP referral.
+In 2012, it became a statutory requirement that at least 92% of patients should have a referral-to-treatment time of less than 18 weeks.
 In 2013/14, NHS England set an operational standard to ensure that no-one waits more than 52 weeks for treatment.

 About this data